azheriqbal/Tdd-NUnit-XUnit-MsUnit/README.md

 - Easy-to-follow code samples with clear comments and explanations.
 - Suitable for developers of all levels, from beginners to experts.
 Continuously updated with new test cases and frameworks.

+## AAA in unit testing:
+AAA in unit testing stands for "Arrange, Act, Assert".
+It is a common pattern used to structure unit tests in a clear and organized way, making them easier to understand and maintain.
+Each letter in the AAA pattern represents a phase of the unit test:

+# Arrange: In this phase, you set up the necessary preconditions for the unit test.
+This may involve creating objects, setting up input data, or configuring the environment in which the test will run.

+# Act: In this phase, you execute the code that you want to test.
+This may involve calling methods, invoking functions, or simulating user interactions.

+# Assert: In this phase, you check the result of the code that you executed in the "Act" phase to see if it meets your expectations.
+This may involve comparing the actual result to an expected result, verifying that an exception was thrown, or checking the state of objects or variables.

 # String Assertions with NUnit